-- Spiritual health: feeling empty, lost, incomplete, disconnected and fragmented.
+- Spiritual health: feeling empty, lost or incomplete.

-Holistic therapists may be qualified in multiple disciplines and can often make use of a variety of treatments and techniques to help their clients.
-But, it is also common for practitioners to offer one type of holistic therapy, and to specialise in that field.
+Holistic therapists may be qualified in multiple disciplines and make use of a variety of techniques to help their clients.
+But, it is also common for practitioners to offer a specific type of holistic therapy, and to specialise in that field.